Powerlearnproject/se-assignment-day-2-git-and-github-mutheeEverlyn/README.md

 Disadvantages: Limits contributions to approved users and may require a paid plan for team-based work.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
-1. Initialize a Git Repository (If Not Already Created) If you haven’t already set up a repository, navigate to your project folder and initialize Git: git init
+1. Initialize a Git Repository
+If you haven’t already set up a repository, navigate to your project folder and initialize Git: git init
 This creates a hidden .git folder that tracks changes in the directory.